jfeltz/dash-haskell/README.md

 Contributors
 ============
-**haddocset**
+Hirotomo Moriwaki <philopon.dependence@gmail.com>

-The major instigator of this project was [haddocset](https://github.com/philopon/haddocset), with much of the early implementation of *dash-haskell* influenced by that code-base.
+The major instigator of this project was Hirotomo Moriwaki's [haddocset](https://github.com/philopon/haddocset), with much of the early implementation of *dash-haskell* influenced by that code-base.

 Author & Maintainer
 ===================